-The Measures of Academic Progress (MAP) test is a computer adaptive test offered by the NWEA.
-The test measures what students have learned over the last year as well as their projected growth over time.
+The Measures of Academic Progress (MAP) test is a computer adaptive test.
+It is offered by the NWEA.
+The test measures what students have learned over the last year.
+It also gauges their projected growth over time.
 Its primary purpose is to identify students’ individual progress to allow teachers and guardians to gain a better understanding of where they are academically.

 Who takes MAP?

 The MAP test assesses students ranging from Grades K-12.
 Students are evaluated by something called RIT (Rasch Unit).
 RIT is a unit of measure that uses individual test question difficulty levels to gauge student achievement.
 It allows schools and parents to track their students’ progress over the years.
-Depending on the school, MAP tests will be conducted a few times in an academic year, typically once in the fall and once in spring.
+Depending on the school, MAP tests will happen a few times in an academic year.
+Typically schools will conduct the test once in the fall and once in spring.

 What subjects are offered in MAP?